-PROPOSAL ACTION FOR AGAINST ABSTAIN Approval of Minutes of the previous meeting Approval of Management Report and Audited Financial Statements Ratification of Management's Acts Authority to Enter into a Management Agreement with RYM Business Management Corp.
-5. Election of Directors: FOR ALL AGAINST ALL ABSTAIN FOR FULL DISCRETION OF PROXY The nominees are: Manolito A. Manalo Juan Victor S. Valdez Rolando S. Santos Bernadeth A. Lim Diane Madelyn C. Ching Nominees for independent directors: Francisco L. Layug III Johnny Y. Aruego, Jr. Instruction: To withhold authority to vote for any nominee, please mark "Abstain" box and list the name(s) under.
-6. Election of Reyes Tacandong & Co. as external auditor 7.
-Other Matters
+PROPOSAL ACT TION er Ellen in terter

+5000 territorio FOR AGAINST ABSTAIN 0.00

+Approval of Minutes of the previous meeting

+Approval of Management Report and Audited Financial Statements

+Ratification of Management's Acts

+Authority to Enter into a Management Agreement with RYM Business Management Corp.

+5. Election of Directors: FOR ALL AGAINST ALL ABSTAIN FOR FULL DISCRETION OF PROXY

+The nominees are:

+Manolito A. Manalo Juan Victor S. Valdez Rolando S. Santos

+Bernadeth A. Lim Diane Madelyn C. Ching

+Nominees for independent directors:

+Francisco L. Layug III Johnny Y. Aruego, Jr.

+Instruction: To withhold authority to vote for any nominee, please mark "Abstain" box and list the name(s) under.

+Election of Reyes Tacandong & Co. as external auditor

+7. Other Matters